CONTENTS

 Time Management

-Time always feels tight during codesignal anthropic assessment.
-I learned to break down my time like this:
+Time always feels tight during the CodeSignal Anthropic assessment.
+I learned to manage it like this:

-1. I move quickly through the first two easy questions in CodeSignal general coding framework.
-These are warm-ups.
+• I move quickly through the first two easier questions in the CodeSignal general coding framework as warm-ups.

-2. I save most of my time for the last two, which are harder and take more thought.
+• Most of my time is reserved for the last two questions, which are harder and require more thought.

-3. I plan my steps before I start coding.
-Sometimes I write out pseudocode.
+• Before coding, I plan my steps and sometimes write out pseudocode.

-4. I test my code as I go, so I catch mistakes early.
+• I test my code as I go to catch mistakes early.

-5. I focus on getting a working solution first, then improve it if I have time.
+• The focus is on getting a working solution first, then improving it if time allows.

 Problem-Solving Focus